 A full list of the supported ACLE for SVE (and SVE2) predefined macros, that includes more detailed descriptions of the macros and their dependencies, is available in the ACLE for SVE specification.

 4.6 Vector routines support

-This section describes how to vectorize loops in C and C++ workloads that invoke the math routines from 11bm, and how to interface custom vector functions with serial code.
+This section describes how to vectorize loops in C and C++ workloads that invoke the math routines from 11bm.

 4.6.1 How to vectorize math routines in Arm C/C++ Compiler